WolfTech-Innovations/WolfOS/README.md

 - **Uses UFW and ClamAV for security**

-- **Comes with VLC and GIMP**: Comes with Gimp for making Art and VLC for watching movies
+- **Comes with VLC and GIMP**: Comes with Gimp for making Art Or Logos and VLC for watching movies

 - **Comes with OnlyOffice**: Comes with office software for work